"Something so precious as life must be restored at an invaluable price, even if done through free healing."

 Anvil's head sudenly jerked backwards.
 A dark shaft protruded from his forehead, deep into his skull.
 It looked so green, faint and unnatural.

-For half a breath, the whole world paused.
+For half a breath, every activity in the carriage paused.
 The innocent train continued though.

 "Vaelis preserve us!"

-Halver stood up too, knocking his knee against the bench.
+Halver stood up too almost immediately, knocking his knee against the bench.

 "What devilry...?"